Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: k -essential minors

+We will show that the following construction makes all 2-minors except $M_{I, J}$ positive. $M$ is defined so that

-where $\varepsilon$ is a sufficiently small positive constant, and the powers of $\varepsilon$ throughout the rest of the matrix are inductively chosen as follows.
-Fill the rest of rows $i, i+1$ and columns $j, j+1$ with consecutive increasing powers as shown.
-We now inductively fill in the rest of the matrix: \begin{itemize} \item For $i' > i+1$, $j' > j+1$, let $(m_2)_{i',j'} = \varepsilon^{k_{i',j'}}$, where
+and the powers of $\varepsilon$ throughout the rest of the matrix are inductively chosen as follows.
+Fill the rest of rows $i$, $i+1$ and columns $j$, $j+1$ with consecutive increasing powers as shown.
+We now inductively fill in the rest of the matrix: \begin{itemize} \item For $i' > i+1$, $j' > j+1$, let $m_{i',j'} = \varepsilon^{k_{i',j'}}$, where

-\item For $i' < i$, $j' > j+1$, let $(m_2)_{i',j'} = \varepsilon^{k_{i',j'}}$, where
+\item For $i' < i$, $j' > j+1$, let $m_{i',j'} = \varepsilon^{k_{i',j'}}$, where

-\item For $i' > i+1$, $j' < j$, let $(m_2)_{i',j'} = \varepsilon^{k_{i',j'}}$, where
+\item For $i' > i+1$, $j' < j$, let $m_{i',j'} = \varepsilon^{k_{i',j'}}$, where

-\item For $i' < i$, $j' < j$, let $(m_2)_{i',j'} = \varepsilon^{k_{i',j'}}$, where
+\item For $i' < i$, $j' < j$, let $m_{i',j'} = \varepsilon^{k_{i',j'}}$, where

-\end{itemize} Now consider $M_2 '$, identical to $M_2$ but with $(M_2)_{I,J}$ replaced by
+\end{itemize} Now consider $M'$, identical to $M$ but with $M_{I,J}$ replaced by

 In this matrix, all solid $2$-minors are positive, because a solid $2$-minor must be entirely in a single quadrant plus the center cross and thus by construction is positive.
 Applying the $k$-initial minors test, this matrix is then 2-positive.